The AARTFAAC 60 MHz transients survey: Methods

 \section{Methods}

-The primary challenge in transient detection with a sensitive, fast imaging, wide-field instrument, such as AARTFAAC, is the great number of transient and variable sources that are not astrophysically interesting.
+Once fast imaging, calibration, and source detection have been achieved, the primary remaining challenge in transient detection with a sensitive wide-field instrument, such as AARTFAAC, is the great number of transient and variable sources that are not astrophysically interesting.
 Transient sources include terrestrial radio frequency interference (RFI), detected from the horizon, or reflected from ionized meteor trails, airplanes, or originating from satellites.
-Additionally, propagation of distant stable signals through the ionosphere and plasmasphere can be strongly modulated to appear transient, or variable \citep{2020arXiv200311138K}.
+Additionally, propagation of distant stable signals through the ionosphere and plasmasphere can be strongly modulated to appear transient, or variable \citep{2021MNRAS.tmp.1149K}.
 Excluding these different types of false transient candidate requires a multi-staged filtering process.

 The first step in our filtering process is setting the detection threshold sufficiently high to exclude the events occurring in the tail of the background noise distribution.
 Our initial detection threshold per source is $5\sigma$, which resulted in $3.2\times10^5$ detections over the 545.25 hours (where one detection means one light curve added to the catalogue, i.e., a unique sky location with at least one, but possibly very many detections during one observing interval).
 We exploit the two images we make per time-step, by requiring a source to be detected in both images, with at least one $8\sigma$ detection in either frequency.
 This filters a large amount of RFI, which tends to be narrow band, and random noise occurring independently in either image.
-This filters roughly 85\% of detected source.
+This filters out roughly 85\% of detected transient candidates.